Shipton Plastics Plaston Supercar

 has what can best be described as a yellow plastic stud that locates Mike Mercury in place in the driving seat but in the other pictured above the front bench seat has a pip moulded to locate Mike.
 The other difference is the canopy locating lugs, on the bottom one they are raised and on the top one there are just holes with nothing raised around them.

-This second Supercar wasn't complete but I have been working with a master model restoration man over the last few months to produce all the parts necessary to complete it, using my other one to mould the pieces off.
+This second Supercar wasn't complete but I worked with a master model restoration man over a few months to produce all the parts necessary to complete it, using my other one to mould the pieces off.
 So this Plaston was restored using most of those parts including the canopy and the stickers. the only

 modification needed was to drill the canopy locating holes a little bigger.